-SSSALTER Additional alter and error corrections library, " install_dir / prod_ver /nast/sssalter" on LINUX and " install_dir / prod_ver /nast\sssalter" on Windows.
-SYS An ASSIGN statement parameter that is used to specify special machine-dependent information.
-File locking and file mapping of database files are controlled through the SYS parameter. sysfield The global SYS parameter that can be specified on the command line or in an RC file. system RC files The RC files residing in the " install_dir /conf" directory on LINUX and in the " install_dir \conf" directory on Windows.
-See Command Initialization and Runtime Configuration Files, 148 in Appendix A for information about the names of these files.
-SYSTEM(x) System cells that are used by MSC Nastran to control analysis parameters.
-TABTST Sample program that reads binary-format OUTPUT2 files.
-TPL The test problem library (TPL, doc_install_dir /tpl (or tpl6) on LINUX and doc_install_dir \tpl (or tpl6) on Windows) contains a general selection of MSC Nastran input files showing examples of most of the MSC Nastran capabilities, in general, these files are not documented.
+Additional alter and error corrections library, "install_dir prod_ver nast/sssalter" on LINUX and "install_dir\prod_ver\nast\sssalter" on Windows.
+An ASSIGN statement parameter that is used to specify special machine-dependent information.
+File locking and file mapping of database files are controlled through the SYS parameter.
+The global SYS parameter that can be specified on the command line or in an RC file.
+The RC files residing in the "install_dirl conf" directory on LINUX and in the "install_dir\conf" directory on Windows.
+See Command Initialization and Runtime Configuration Files, 150 in Appendix A for information about the names of these files.
+System cells that are used by MSC Nastran to control analysis parameters.
+Sample program that reads binary-format OUTPUT2 files.
+The test problem library (TPL, doc_install_dir/tpl (or tpl6) on LINUX and doc_install_dir/tpl (or tpl6) on Windows) contains a general selection of MSC Nastran input files showing examples of most of the MSC Nastran capabilities, in general, these files are not documented.
 These files may be installed from the Documentation/Test File Installer.
-TPLDIR The tpl or tpl6 directories that are available in documentation/ example problem installer. type The part of the pathname exclusive of the directory and basename (e.g., the file type of myfile.dat is ".dat").
-UFM A User Fatal Message that describes an error severe enough to terminate the program.
-UFM 3060 A User Fatal Message indicating that authorization to run MSC Nastran has been denied (see Using the "mscinfo" Command (LINUX), 34).
-UIM A User Information Message that provides general information. uncounted license An uncounted license is a FLEXIm license that allows any number of concurrent executions of MSC Nastran on a given node.
-An uncounted license does not require a FLEXIm license server. user RC files The RC files residing in the "\$HOME" directory on LINUX and in the "%HOMEDRIVE%%HOMEPATH%" directory on Windows.
-See Command Initialization and Runtime Configuration Files, 148 in Appendix A for information about the names of these files. util Utility program library, " install_dir/prod_ver /util" on LINUX and " install_dir\/prod_ver \util" on Windows.
-UWM A User Warning Message that warns of atypical situations.
+The tpl or tpl6 directories that are available in documentation/ example problem installer.
+The part of the pathname exclusive of the directory and basename (e.g., the file type of myfile.dat is ".dat").
+A User Fatal Message that describes an error severe enough to terminate the program.
+A User Fatal Message indicating that authorization to run MSC Nastran has been denied (see Using the "mscinfo" Command (LINUX), 36).
+A User Information Message that provides general information.
+An uncounted license is a FLEXIm license that allows any number of concurrent executions of MSC Nastran on a given node.
+An uncounted license does not require a FLEXIm license server.
+The RC files residing in the "\$HOME" directory on LINUX and in the "%HOMEDRIVE%%HOMEPATH%" directory on Windows.
+See Command Initialization and Runtime Configuration Files, 150 in Appendix A for information about the names of these files.
+Utility program library, "install_dir/prod_ver/util" on LINUX and "install_dir/ prod_ver\util" on Windows.
+A User Warning Message that warns of atypical situations.
 You must determine whether a problem exists in the analysis.

-UWM 6080 A User Warning Message indicating that timing blocks must be generated for your computer (see Generating a Timing Block for a New Computer, 49). version A file is "versioned" by appending a dot followed by a version number to the file's name.
+UWM 6080 A User Warning Message indicating that timing blocks must be generated for your computer (see Generating a Timing Block for a New Computer, 51). version A file is "versioned" by appending a dot followed by a version number to the file's name.
 The latest version of a file does not have a version number, all earlier versions do, with the oldest having the smallest version number and the latest having the highest version number.
 XDB The XDB file is created by MSC Nastran and contains results information for use by various post-processing programs.
 See the "POST" parameter in Parameters (p.
-785) in the MSC Nastran Quick Reference Guide for further information on generating XDB files.
+793) in the MSC Nastran Quick Reference Guide for further information on generating XDB files.
 XDB files are not versioned.
 The XDB file has the file type ".xdb".